wp-plugins/woocommerce-novalnet-gateway/readme.txt

 	* __Second Novalnet product ID:__ Optional for on-hold products or subscriptions

 	* __Second Novalnet tariff ID:__ optional for on-hold products or subscriptions

-	* __Set order status:__ Here you determine when the order status should be set – when the order is generated or when payment 					is finalized (cancellations are marked by a separate status).

-	* __Novalnet Logo:__ Here you determine whether the Novalnet AG logo should be displayed at the checkout.

 	* __Payment type logo:__ Here you determine whether the logo of the respective payment type should be displayed at the 					 checkout.